axelv/axelv.github.io/drafts/template-based-extraction.md

 ```

-2..
-Repeating cancer stagings
+### 2. Repeating cancer stagings

-A first complex use-case to explore is the staging of lung cancer.
+A second more complex use-case to explore is the staging of lung cancer.
 The reduced template below is used for MDT-meetings where the staging of lung cancer is discussed.
 The template is used to report the mulitple presentations of the same patient over time.

 Questionnaire: